 I’ve been working on a redesign of this site for a while now.
 Now, there’s still quite a bit of work to be done, but this is oven fresh.
-Inspired by Frank’s redesign blog, I thought it might be interesting to document this process.
+Inspired by Frank’s redesign blog (update: no longer available), I thought it might be interesting to document this process.

 A small history